Horizontal-org/Shira-website/docs/self-hosting.md

 Shira is open-source and anyone can self-host their own instance.

-For now, we don't have any detailed guidance on how to self-host Shira, but experienced self-hosters may be able to do it anyway: https://github.com/Horizontal-org/shira
+For now, there is guidance on how to self-host Shira, but experienced self-hosters may be able to do it anyway: https://github.com/Horizontal-org/shira

+In the first quarter of 2026, we will publish self-hosting guidance.